-Data for biofuels and waste consumption from space heating for the year 2010, as well as data for electricity consumption from space cooling for the years 2010-2012 and from other appliances for the years 2014-2015, are based on IEA secretariat estimations.
+Data for biofuels and waste consumption for space heating and water heating are available from the year 2010.

+Data for electricity consumption from space cooling for the years 2010-2012 and from other appliances for the years 2014-2015, are based on IEA secretariat estimations.